philosowaffle/peloton-to-garmin/.ai/knowledge-base/02-api-reference.md

 The `format` section includes cycling-specific settings for elevation gain calculation.

 #### Elevation Gain Calculation
-**Purpose**: Estimates elevation gain from power data for cycling workouts when no existing elevation data is available.
+**Purpose**: Estimates elevation gain from resistance data for cycling workouts when no existing elevation data is available.

 **Configuration:**
 ```json